yggdrasil-network/yggdrasil-network.github.io/about.md

 Yggdrasil takes a very different approach to sharing routing knowledge.
 Rather than distributing address ranges as paths through centrally assigned autonomous systems, Yggdrasil instead builds up a single global network topology.

 A spanning tree is used to provide synchronisation and to allow nodes to allocate themselves a set of tree coordinates, which are used to exchange and establish bootstrap and path setup messages.
 Nodes then set up paths through the network to their keyspace neighbours, effectively arranging the network into a virtual line, ordered by public keys.
 Intermediate nodes then populate their routing tables with these paths, enabling nodes to forward packets closer to their destination public key.

+In addition, nodes can pathfind using the spanning tree routing to establish a path that is likely shorter than the path through keyspace and then switch a traffic session over to source routing.
+The typically more direct source route will continue to be used for as long as it is available and will fall back to keyspace routing if the source routed path breaks.

 Cryptographic signatures are used to secure tree announcements, bootstrap and path messages against tampering or forgery.